nep-pack/NonlinearEigenproblems.jl/docs/src/tutorial_newmethod.md

 NEP-PACKs logging facility  and error estimation.
 See [`Logger`](logger.md) and [`Errmeasure`](errmeasure.md).
 This
 gives access
-to other ways to measure error as well as a logging which is the same for all solvers and simplifies comparisons.
+to other ways to measure error as well as a logging and inspection of error history in a way that is the same for all solvers and simplifies comparisons.

 ```julia